Guardsquare/proguard/base/src/main/java/proguard/optimize/lambdainline/README.md

 ```

 ### After inlining the lambda
-After inlining we will replace the first 3 instructions by just one `invokestatic` instruction that calls the new method that has the lambda inlined.
+After inlining we will replace the first 3 instructions by just one `invokestatic` instruction that calls the new method
+that has the lambda inlined.
 As you can see this method takes no arguments.
-The method we call here is the final resulting method we get from the previous section.
+The method we call here is the final
+resulting method we get from the previous section.

+This happens in the `LambdaInliner` class, the inlined lambda method is obtained by calling the
+`BaseLambdaInliner#inline()` method.
+This method returns null if it was unable to inline the specified lambda into the
+specified method.
 ```
 [0] invokestatic #95 = Methodref(MainKt.c()V)
 [3] return
 ```
 ## Changes to the invoke method
 ### The original invoke method
 This is the original invoke method and its descriptor.
-This method contains the implementation of the lambda created by the programmer.
-In this case we have a lambda that multiplies the integer which is provided as an argument by itself and then adds 1 to the result.
+This method contains the implementation of the lambda created by
+the programmer.
+In this case we have a lambda that multiplies the integer which is provided as an argument by itself and
+then adds 1 to the result.
 This matches the original Kotlin code of the lambda:
 ```kotlin
 { (it * it) + 1 }
 ```